tooltwist/loginservice-client-nodejs/README.md

       ...
     }

-On the server, usually in the middleware there are usually two steps:
+On the server, usually in the middleware, the JWT is used as credentials for the current user.
+This is usually done as several steps:

 1. Get the JWT from the HTTP request: